What Size Cat Tree Do I Need? (Small Spaces & Large Cats)

 • Base: Wide and heavy for stability

-• Levels: Fewer, but more spacious platforms
+• Levels: Fewer, but larger and more spacious platforms

 What to Look For